SurviveJS - Webpack and React

 Facebook's React powers an increasing amount of sites.
 There is a good reason for this.
 It simplifies frontend development greatly.
 Combined with webpack, a bundling tool, you have a powerful frontend development environment in your hands.

-- Set up a webpack based development and production environment.
-You will learn to get most out of react-hot-loader and Babel for development.
+- Set up a Webpack based development and production environment.
+You will learn to get most out of babel-plugin-react-transform and Babel for development.

 - Improve the quality of your code by using ESLint and friends to spot possible mistakes earlier.